erasevfx/pong/README.md

 # pong
 how to use:
-1. install Python
+1. install python
-2. install Pygame
+2. install pygame
 3. run game.py
 4. vuala